 We at Foster Web Marketing are truly invested in your success, which is why we have outlined our 10 Marketing Commandments—a proven model for how to give your website the exercise it needs to succeed.
 Please keep in mind that you can’t do just two or three of these things and expect to be at the top of your local market.
 You also can’t do all of these things poorly and expect to beat your competition.
 You need to do what you can do well, and continue to do it over time.
 It is a long process—just like exercising.
 As you know, it is a lot harder to get into shape than it is to stay in shape.
 If you have let your marketing efforts slide over the last couple of years and did not attempt some basic promotional work, you will have a much harder time getting your business back in the condition you want.

 We will outline each one of these commandments and give you the keys to market your business successfully.
 These website “exercises” need to be done consistently with care, and you need to track your progress.
-If you don’t have the time to be a doctor or lawyer and a marketer, then don’t be.
+If you don’t have the time to be a podiatrist or lawyer and a marketer, then don’t be.
 Support your business with someone who can take charge of these commandments and be your website “trainer.”
 We have considered a lot of different factors for these commandments, so pay attention and let’s improve your website’s health and fitness.

 Commandment 1: Thou shall have overall VISION, GOALS, and STRATEGY